8 Best Golf Simulators Under $5000 – 2026 Reviews & Buying Guide

 What Is Included

-The package also includes your choice of SwingTurf hitting mat (5’x5′ or 4’x9′ sizes) and optional landing pad turf.
+The MLM2PRO Practice Package consists of the MLM2PRO launch monitor and either the SwingNet Pro or SwingNet Lite hitting net.
+Also included is your choice of SwingTurf hitting mat (5’x5′ or 4’x9′ sizes) and optional landing pad turf.

 The MLM2PRO’s features must be accessed through the companion MLM2PRO app available on iOS or Android.
 This well-made app provides powerful analysis features including Rapsodo Combines and Session Insights.